hareko/php-common-data-gateway/README.md

 How it works
 ------------

 All the common accessing is collected into one point.
 Thru this point - a gateway - all the global usings can be controlled and observed.
 The common gateway is realized by two classes: the gateway itself, containing some static properties and methods, and the common data class, holding common methods and properties.
 Common methods are called from the gateway via *__callStatic()* magic method.
 Common properties are accessed via property path methods.
 Common work area is supplied also for temporary and/or time-critical data.
-The methods does not check for errors - it's presumed to be an error handling responsibility.
+The methods do not check for errors - it's presumed to be an error handling responsibility.

 Since the gateway can be referred many times in the program then the names concerning a gateway are selected to be short.

-- The 'Â¤' as well-distinguishable is used for a gateway classname and '_' to access common properties.
+- The '¤' as well-distinguishable is used for a gateway classname and '_' to access common properties.
-- The gateway is activated by *Â¤::_Init()* method (see *example.php*).
+- The gateway is activated by *¤::_Init()* method (see *example.php*).
-- The common methods are called simply using the Â¤:: prefix, for example: *Â¤::Startup(), Â¤::Convert($txt)* etc.
+- The common methods are called simply using the ¤:: prefix, for example: *¤::Startup(), ¤::Convert($txt)* etc.
-- The properties are accessed via *Â¤::_()* method having 1st argument as a property path string.
+- The properties are accessed via *¤::_()* method having 1st argument as a property path string.
 - The path separator is '.' by default and can be changed.
-- If 2nd argument is missing, a property value is gotten, for example *Â¤::_('addr.street')*.
+- If 2nd argument is missing, a property value is gotten, for example *¤::_('addr.street')*.
-- Otherwise new value is assigned to a property, for example *Â¤::_('addr.street','Elm')*.
+- Otherwise new value is assigned to a property, for example *¤::_('addr.street','Elm')*.
-- The property path elements must be property names (not associative array keys).
+- The property path member must be either associative array key or object element name.
 - Only path's terminal value can be overloaded by *get/set* magic methods;
-- The workarea is accessible via *Â¤::$_*  public property.
+- The workarea is accessible via *¤::$_*  public property.

-**Note.** A more rough way would be to implement all the common properties via *Â¤::$_* but it makes properties vulnerable for occasional overwritings.
+**Note.** A more rough way would be to implement all the common properties via *¤::$_* but it makes properties vulnerable for occasional over-writings.

 How it fits OOP
 ---------------